xdmnl/api-documentation/source/includes/plugin/_controlling_front.md

 Front.moveToInbox('contact');
 ```

 You can move a conversation to an inbox.
-You can request a conversation to be moved to a shared inbox not accessible by the user, but they will get a confirmation dialog (as they will lose access to the conversation).
+You can request a conversation to be moved to a team inbox not accessible by the user, but they will get a confirmation dialog (as they will lose access to the conversation).

 ## Search